What is the schedule for the budget process?

 Congress occasionally uses a special procedure called reconciliation to fast-track revenue and spending legislation.
 Reconciliation bills are supposed to be complete by June 15.

-If appropriations are not complete by October 1—and that is common—federal agencies are funded under continuing resolutions.
-These typically cover spending for only part of a year but Congress sometimes extends them to cover the whole fiscal year.
-Continuing resolutions often limit spending to last year’s level.
+If appropriations are not complete by October 1—and that is common—those federal agencies that do not have an appropriation are funded under continuing resolutions.
+These typically cover spending for only part of a year, but Congress sometimes extends them to cover the whole fiscal year.
+Continuing resolutions are generally understood to limit spending to last year’s level, but specific programs can be adjusted up and down.

 Schick, Allen.
 1995.
 The Federal Budget: Politics, Policy, Process.
-Washington, DC: Brookings Institute Press.
+Washington, DC: Brookings Institution Press.